About the PEN® System

 Users may download and duplicate copies for educational purposes with their own clients.

-Health authorities and/or institutions must have sufficient numbers of site or group licenses in order to make multiple copies to meet client needs.
+Health authorities and/or institutions must have sufficient numbers of site licenses in order to make multiple copies to meet client needs.
 For example, if 15 people require access to the PEN® System at one time, three concurrent licenses are to be purchased.

 Users may download and print this information for their personal or non-commercial use, or for research or study.